Michigan

 Property Classification:

-For property tax purposes real property is broken down into 6 classifications:
+For property tax purposes real property is broken down into 6 classifications (MCL 211.34c):

 Agricultural real property - includes parcels used partially or wholly as farm land, and parcels assessed to the Department of Natural Resources and valued by the State Tax Commission.